thomassuedbroecker/ce-cns-problem/documentation/setup-example.md

 export REGION="us-south" #the region with is used when you choose Dallas as location during the creation of the project
 ```

-:
+### Step 11: Open the example application

-You can open the example application with the `Web-App` link.
+The following shows an example execution result of the bash script execution and the last four lines do contain the routes to the applications.

 ```sh
 ************************************